wintercms/meta/release-notes/build-1.1.0.md

 - Finished implementing the `php artisan october:util purge uploads` console command that purges invalid files (Files that don't have a matching entry in `system_files`) and empty directories from the `uploads` directory.
 This only works on uploads stored on the local disk for now.
 - Added built in support for easy and fast resizing of images with three new Twig filters (`| resize(width, height, options)`, `| imageWidth`, `| imageHeight`) and a new backend List column type (`image`).
 See https://github.com/octobercms/october/pull/5231 for more information.
 - The SMTP port field in the Mail Settings page will be pre-filled with the default port depending on the encryption type selected, if it is using a standard port.
 Custom ports will not be overwritten.
+- Added a link to the backend in the demo theme header menu to make it easier for new users to find the backend.

 ## API Changes
 - Added new development configuration option `develop.allowDeepSymlinks` which allows for symlinks at any subdirectory level when generating a public URL from a local path.